Riley Cohn

-Riley Madison Tanner Rintala (born 15 October 1999) is a professional footballer who plays as a forward for Australian A-League Women club Sydney FC.
+Riley Madison Cohn (née Tanner; born 15 October 1999) is a professional footballer who plays as a forward for Australian A-League Women club Sydney FC.
 Born in the United States, she represents Panama at international level.

 College career

-Tanner played college soccer at the University of South Carolina and the University of Alabama, where she earned a Master of Public Health in 2022.
+Cohn played college soccer at the University of South Carolina and the University of Alabama, where she earned a Master of Public Health in 2022.

 Club career

-After graduating college, she was chosen in the third round of the 2023 NWSL Draft by the Washington Spirit.
+After graduating college, Cohn was chosen in the third round of the 2023 NWSL Draft by the Washington Spirit.
 On April 8, 2024, she was waived by the Spirit.

-Tanner was signed by Spokane Zephyr in June 2024, ahead of the inaugural USL Super League season.
+Cohn was signed by Spokane Zephyr in June 2024, ahead of the inaugural USL Super League season.

-In August 2025, Tanner joined Australian A-League Women club Sydney FC.
+In August 2025, Cohn joined Australian A-League Women club Sydney FC.
+In July 2026, she departed the club to take up an opportunity overseas.
+Due to a change of circumstances, and following her marriage, Cohn returned to Sydney FC for the 2026–27 A-League Women season.

 International career

-Although Tanner was born in Grand Rapids, Michigan, she was eligible to play for Panama as her mother was born in Panama City.
+Although Cohn was born in Grand Rapids, Michigan, she was eligible to play for Panama as her mother was born in Panama City.

-On January 26, 2023, Tanner was announced as part of a 23-player Panama squad for the Women's World Cup inter-confederation play-offs.
-In the first play-off match against Papua New Guinea on February 19, Tanner scored after coming off the bench to help Panama win 2–0.
+On January 26, 2023, Cohn was announced as part of a 23-player Panama squad for the Women's World Cup inter-confederation play-offs.
+In the first play-off match against Papua New Guinea on February 19, Cohn scored after coming off the bench to help Panama win 2–0.

+Personal life

+In June 2026, Cohn married Donnie Cohn and following that changed her family name from "Tanner" to "Cohn".